Skip to main content

 Course Description

-This course provides an opportunity to observe and analyze conduct and/or language usage in contemporary Japanese society.
-The course introduces the basics of qualitative research methods and provides an opportunity to utilize the methods through a group research project investigating socio-cultural aspects of Japan identified in a student's daily life.
+This course provides an opportunity to observe and analyze people’s conduct and/or language usage in contemporary Japanese society.
+As one approach to examining these issues, the course introduces the basics of qualitative research methods, allowing students to see the world more critically and deeply.
+Using these methods, students will be expected to design and conduct a group research project, investigating socio-cultural aspects of Japanese everyday life.

 Language(s) of Instruction